-

 What corporate actions or transactions require shareholders’ approval?

-As a point of departure, actions relating to the overall organisation of the company, such as the appointment of directors and auditors, require shareholders’ approval.
-Additionally, some corporate actions always require a shareholders’ vote, including, inter alia:
+Actions relating to the overall organisation of the company, such as the appointment of directors and auditors, require shareholders’ approval.
+Additionally, certain corporate actions always require a shareholders’ vote, including, inter alia:

-- the adoption of income and balance sheet as well as actions relating to the profit or loss incurred;
+- adoption of income and balance sheets as well as actions relating to the profit or loss incurred;

-- the dissolution of the company by means of liquidation, merger, demerger or conversion; and
+- dissolution of the company by means of liquidation, merger, demerger or conversion; and

-- the amendment of a share capital, issue of convertible loans or other financial instruments giving rights to subscribe for shares such as warrants – including authorisations for the board of directors to make any such resolutions.
+- amendment of the share capital, issuance of convertible loans, or other financial instruments giving rights to subscribe to shares such as warrants – including authorisations for the board of directors to make any such resolutions.

 -